The Inside-Out Approach®

 Part 5 - Deal Making

-The deal-making process starts with the first interview.
+With the Inside-Out Approach™ the deal-making process starts with the first interview.
 By subtly approaching the offer early in the recruiting process, stumbling blocks and even deal-damaging issues are identified and dealt with well before a formal offer is made.
 Shaping an acceptable offer requires floating trial balloons throughout the Assessment Stage.
 The key learning here is that a slow reveal is the most effective approach when it comes to making a deal.

 STEP 11 – OFFER DEVELOPMENT